-Learn more information about grants and contracting oppotunities at the Department of Commerce using the information below.
+Learn more about grants and contracting opportunities at the Department of Commerce and its bureaus using the information below.

 - Search Grants.gov for open DOC grants.

 DOC Grant Making Bureaus

 Special American Business Internship Training Program (SABIT).
 A technical assistance initiative of the International Trade Administration of the U.S. Department of Commerce, SABIT offers organizations competitive grants and an opportunity to host industry-specific delegations.
 SABIT serves as an initial entry point for U.S. businesses seeking funding to establish long-term relationships with potential customers, distributors, or partners in the former Soviet Union.
 The program trains Eurasian managers and scientists in commonly accepted business practices as a means of facilitating cross border relationships.
 In turn, these personal relationships serve as a basis for business development and reduce market access barriers for U.S. businesses

 National Institute of Standards & Technology (NIST)

 Office of Small and Disadvantaged Business Utilization (OSDBU) - he Office of Small and Disadvantaged Business Utilization (OSDBU) is an advocacy and advisory office responsible for promoting the use of small, small disadvantaged, 8(a), women-owned, veteran-owned, service-disabled veteran-owned, and HUBZone small businesses within the U.S. Department of Commerce's (DOC) acquisition process.

 Business.USA.gov's Find Opportunities Wizard where in a few quick steps, it will guide you towards federal government contracting programs and opportunites for your business!

 - Planned Acquisitions: the Department of Commerce's search tool for our planned acquisitions over $100,000.
 As requirements change, these acquisition plans are updated by department personnel and this search tool is automatically updated.